-Yes, abnormal results - the chromosome analysis has been performed and at least one of the results has been found to be abnormal.
-In addition, indicate the number of abnormalities present in the most recent analysis with abnormal results (number of abnormalities present).
+Report the results of the analysis.
+Normal - the results of the analysis were normal.
+Select Abnormal if at least one of the results has been found to be abnormal.
+In addition, indicate the number of abnormalities present in the most recent analysis with abnormal results\ (number of abnormalities present).
+Select Failed if the chromosome analysis was performed but failed